Need-a-taco/gened1091_project/README.md

 ## Overview

-This interactive survey application uses your custom graph structure from `graph.js` to present users with life decisions.
+This interactive game presents users with life decisions from age 10 through 90.
 Each choice aligns with one of four major Chinese philosophical schools:

 - **Kongzi (Confucius)**: Values education, relationships, and self-cultivation
 - **Laozi (Daoism)**: Emphasizes natural flow and spontaneity
 - **Mozi (Mohism)**: Focuses on pragmatism and utility
 - **Lord Shang (Legalism)**: Prioritizes order, discipline, and duty

+## Game Flow

+1. **Choose a Philosopher**: Select which philosophical school you want to follow
+2. **Age 10 - Education Decision**: Decide whether to pursue higher education
+3. **Age 20 - Family Decision**: Decide whether to start a family
+4. **Ages 30-90**: Face life dilemmas filtered by your education/family choices
+5. **Results**: See how well you adhered to your chosen philosophy

+### Life Points

+Your choices affect five life categories:
+- 💼 **Career** - Professional success and ambition
+- 👪 **Parents** - Relationship with your parents
+- 👶 **Children** - Relationship with your children
+- ❤️ **Health** - Physical and mental wellbeing
+- 🤝 **Friends** - Social connections and friendships

+### Death Mechanic

+If you stray from your chosen philosopher's path, you have a 1/6 chance of sudden death with each "wrong" choice.
+Stay true to your philosophy to survive!

 ## Features